Responsive image

 The works played in the video will be a chosen caprice by Niccolò Paganini and two contrasting movements of one of the Bach Solo Sonatas or Partitas.

 The caprice and the Bach movements can be recorded at different times and locations.
+The candidate must however indicate the location(s) and date(s) of the recording(s).

 7. Candidates may be accompanied by their own personal pianist as long as they cover the related costs.
 Concerning the accompaniment offered by the Competition organisers, each candidate is allocated a rehearsal with his/her designated accompanist.